 Interview #1 - 60 to 75 minute preliminary interview

-The first step in our interview process is a 60 to 75 minute zoom video conference interview with our Operations Manager.
+The first step in our interview process is a 60 to 75 minute zoom video conference interview with a member of our Operations Branch.
 Candidates are asked to have their cameras turned on during this interview, to allow face-to-face communication.